akkaneror/Hot_injection/README.md

 ### ML Models

 The `Datasets` submodule contain the datasets that were used to train the various ML models explored.
-The original **[dataset](https://pubs.acs.org/doi/suppl/10.1021/acs.jpcc.0c05993/suppl_file/jp0c05993_si_004.txt)**  was part of the supplementary information of **[Machine Learning Tools to Predict Hot Injection Syntheses Outcomes for II-VI and IV-VI Quantum Dots] (https://pubs.acs.org/doi/10.1021/acs.jpcc.0c05993)**.
+The original **[dataset](https://pubs.acs.org/doi/suppl/10.1021/acs.jpcc.0c05993/suppl_file/jp0c05993_si_004.txt)**  was part of the supplementary information of **[Machine Learning Tools to Predict Hot Injection Syntheses Outcomes for II-VI and IV-VI Quantum Dots](https://pubs.acs.org/doi/10.1021/acs.jpcc.0c05993)**.
 All of the input data were standardized (numerical inputs) and one-hot encoded (categorical inputs).
 Data augmentation was used to impute the "None" values of some of the absorbance and emission entries.
 The resultant dataset after these transformations is labelled as `augmented_data.csv` in this submodule.

-The `Notebooks` submodule contains all of the analytic components. `Comparison Santos et al` encapsulates our comparative analysis with the aforementioned **[paper] (https://pubs.acs.org/doi/10.1021/acs.jpcc.0c05993)**.
+The `Notebooks` submodule contains all of the analytic components. `Comparison Santos et al` encapsulates our comparative analysis with the aforementioned **[paper](https://pubs.acs.org/doi/10.1021/acs.jpcc.0c05993)**.
 The `Analysis_Summary.ipynb` in that submodule outlines all of the 16 models that were investigated in this project, along with a figure comparison with the paper.
 The `Dataset cleaning` submodule includes the dataset standardization, one-hot encoding and augmentation process applied to the initial dataset.
 The `Machine Learning Models` submodules include individual notebooks for all of the different single-output and multi-output ML models explored in this project.